PiFou86/pool-monitoring/README.md

 # Pool monitoring system

-THis "pool monitoring system" is designed to analyse and follow up the status of your pool environment.
+This "pool monitoring system" is designed to analyse and follow up the status of your pool environment.
 Using your phone cell, you can easily check and control temperature, water pressure and humidity.

 ## Architecture

-THe architecture is designed around:
+The architecture is designed around:
 - the microcontroler ESP32, as hardware
 - an integrated AP in ESP32, as web server
 - Home assitance with MQTT broker to pool frequently information to the phone cell